plavixo/tutor/README.md

 ##Address
-With no structure, kids will do whatever they want Adults are not interested in education
+With no structure, kids will do whatever they want
+  You have to get over the idea of kids have to be made to learn Adults are not interested in education
 Learning should be hard.
 People should have to earn it.
-Pressure to keep learning more and more, earlier and earlier Not everyone will agree on a single competency map
+Pressure to keep learning more and more, earlier and earlier Not everyone will agree on a single competency map Psychomotor and Affective
+Retaining competencies, periodic reassessment Government brainwashing they control the education system anyway.
+This could expose people to more diversity of view.
+Is politics a cognitive competency?
+Kinda, yes, but very contextualised
+Competency of judgement - what is a "good" person etc Cognitive competencies are not everything.
+Schools do far more than teach cognitive competencies Absolutely.
+There is so much more to school, and life, than being able to demostrate cognitive competencies.
+This project is not antagonistic to that - quite the opposite!
+Cognitive competencies are an important part of school.
+By assisting with the aquisition of  cognitive competencies, this work could make more space in the school time table for all the things that _can't_ be taught away from school.
+Collaborative projects, team building, physical education, moral and pastoral education.
+  Differentiated Learning means that there can be collaborative projects to learn soft skills.
+Qualifications could morph to be defined by the cognitive competencies a candidate must have, as well as a portfolio of _experiences_.

 # To work in